Official portraits of Donald Trump: 2025 presidential portrait

 On June 2, 2025, the White House revealed Trump's official portrait for his second presidency.
-The portrait was revealed in an eight-second video posted to social media, in which it is hung in the Eisenhower Executive Office Building next to the West Wing of the White House.
+The portrait was revealed in an eight-second video posted to social media, in which the portrait is hung in the Eisenhower Executive Office Building next to the West Wing of the White House.
 The photograph, which is Trump's fourth official portrait, was taken by Daniel Torok.
 It was added to the White House's website, Trump's official Facebook account, and would be placed in federal buildings and offices, replacing his earlier inaugural portrait.

 In the portrait, Trump is wearing a dark blue or navy suit over a pale blue shirt.
 He is wearing his "signature" red tie, which is tied in a Windsor knot, and has an American flag pin on his left lapel.
 Trump sits against a dark backdrop, and no American flag is in the background, a first for an American official presidential portrait since Richard Nixon in 1969.
-He is staring at the camera with a serious gaze, and an expression described as neutral, stern, or serious, or having the scolding, raised-eyebrow construction derived from his 2023 mugshot.
+He is staring at the camera with a serious gaze, with an expression described as neutral, stern, or serious, or having the scolding, raised-eyebrow construction derived from his 2023 mugshot.
 Compared to his inaugural portrait, Trump's expression is softer, his shoulders are more relaxed, and his affect is softened.

-Torok said the photograph was composed in a "fairly dark room," with "one massive overhead soft box" and "a streak of sunlight from the sunset over [Trump's] right shoulder" to create "cinematic lighting."
+Torok said the photograph was composed in a "fairly dark room", with "one massive overhead soft box" and "a streak of sunlight from the sunset over [Trump's] right shoulder" to create "cinematic lighting".
 Trump is located directly at the center of the portrait, with his head thrust slightly forward.
 The lens is much closer to Trump than in other presidential portraits; he occupies about three-quarters of the frame and the portrait's cropping is extreme.
 The lighting is warmer than in Trump's inaugural portrait, with the bags under his eyes visible due to its head-on lighting.
 The portrait has high contrast, and Trump is accentuated by shadows that cover almost half of his face, on his right cheek, ear, and shoulder.
 The edges of the photograph are obscured by a soft focus, blurring Trump's shirt and tie while his face and hair are in sharp focus.

 Reception

-Farago said the portrait's tone was "forbidding," but that "compared to [the inaugural portrait] its subject's mood has actually brightened."
-Snelling said it was "even more foreboding" than Trump's inaugural portrait, while Benedict Smith of The Telegraph said it was "an apparent bid [by Trump] to appear less menacing."
-Farago said the portrait "displays a classically Trumpian tonal incongruity"—that "discomfort" arose from its composition, but a "curious image of strength" from its defiance of "traditional elites' tastes."
-He described its setting as "as shadowy and theatrical as the Apprentice boardroom."
+Jason Farago said the portrait's tone was "forbidding", but that "compared to [the inaugural portrait] its subject's mood has actually brightened".
+Snelling said it was "even more foreboding" than Trump's inaugural portrait, while Benedict Smith of The Telegraph said it was "an apparent bid [by Trump] to appear less menacing".
+Farago said the portrait "displays a classically Trumpian tonal incongruity"—that "discomfort" arose from its composition, but a "curious image of strength" from its defiance of "traditional elites' tastes".
+He described its setting as "as shadowy and theatrical as the Apprentice boardroom".